 Create a library of everything you want to keep, starting with imagery and downloadable files, and moving on to copy.
 Depending on the CMS platform your website is currently built on and the one you’re moving to, your new site developers may be able to port over much of the existing content, but not always.
 Even if they can, you’ll likely still need to reload images and handle formatting issues that are bound to come up.

-The point of all this is not to scare you away from building a new website, but rather to help educate and prepare anyone looking to do so to know what’s coming.
+The point of all this is not to scare you away from building a new website, but rather to help educate and prepare anyone looking to do so, so that you know what’s coming.

 Ignoring your analytics or the depth of your existing content can prove disastrous for a new website launch.
 Be prepared with a partner that considers the above steps (and others, such as redirect plans, site navigation, and more), or make sure you have staff on hand who can handle not only the rigors of an inventory and audit of your existing website, but the time and effort to load new content, review and test the new website, and monitor it post-launch for errors and opportunities to make it even better.